1. a small illustration placed at the beginning or end of a book or chapter

 - In fewer than 800 words – in a “short graceful literary essay or sketch” – describe a scene that captures a sense of place in your home state (home may be your childhood home, your current home, or anywhere in between).
 The sense of place may come from landscape, food, culture, ecology, colloquialisms, or any distinctive element of the state you call home.

 - Your vignette must be set in a state you have lived for a minimum of three months.

-- If you blog your piece, please tag it with American Vignette and use hashtag #AmericanVignette on social media.
+- Tag your piece with American Vignette and with the state it is set in, and use hashtag #AmericanVignette on social media.